danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

-Also, add this property to `NonPersistentApiContext` (if we had a persistent one, it would remember the token even if restarted the app, but that's something that you could perhaps try to build yourself as a home assignment):
+Also, add this property to `NonPersistentApiContext` (if we had a persistent one, it would remember the token even if restarted the app, but that's something that you could perhaps try to build yourself):

 ```swift
 var authToken: String?
 ```

 Now, let's create an Alamofire-based `AuthService`.
-Add an `Auth` folder to `Api` and add this class to it:
+Add an `Auth` folder to `Api` and add this class:

 ```swift